Edited by Jamie (ScienceAid Editor), Taylor (ScienceAid Editor), Jen Moreau, Sim and 3 others

 A plant cell has the following structure.

-There are three major differences between the plant and animal animal cells worth noting.
+There are three major differences between the plant and animal cells worth noting:

 Palisade Leaf Cell

 The top layer of cells in a leaf are called the palisade leaf cells.
 They are specially adapted to make the most of the light conditions they receive.
-They have many more chloroplasts than other plant cells, to produce as much glucose as possible.
-Palisade cells are also more block shaped (like the one on this page is), so that many of them can be packed into the top layer of the leaf.
+They have more chloroplasts as compared to other plant cells, and they produce as much glucose as possible.
+Palisade cells are also more block shaped (like the one on this page is) so that many of them can be packed into the top layer of the leaf.

 To find out more about palisade leaf cells see transpiration